-There is no association between the administration of the death penalty and subsequent murder rates, sociologists at New York University and Virginia Tech University report after analyzing more than 50 years of crime statistics in Trinidad and Tobago.
+There is no association between the administration of the death penalty and subsequent murder rates, sociologists at NYU and Virginia Tech University report after analyzing more than 50 years of crime statistics in Trinidad and Tobago.

-“Our analysis of homicides and serious crimes in Trinidad and Tobago seriously undermines the contention that capital punishment offers a solution to Trinidad and Tobago’s soaring homicide rate,” wrote the study’s co-authors, NYU Professor David Greenberg and Virginia Tech University Professor Biko Agozino.
+“Our analysis of homicides and serious crimes in Trinidad and Tobago seriously undermines the contention that capital punishment offers a solution to Trinidad and Tobago’s soaring homicide rate,” write the study’s co-authors, NYU professor David Greenberg and Virginia Tech University professor Biko Agozino.
 “Over a span of 50 years, during which these sanctions were being deployed in degrees that varied substantially, neither imprisonment nor death sentences nor executions had any significant relationship to homicides.”

-In the United States, the death penalty was reinstated by states more than 30 years ago—following a 1976 landmark Supreme Court ruling—while capital punishment has not existed in Canada or in western Europe for several decades.
+In the United States, the death penalty was reinstated by states more than 30 years ago, while capital punishment has not existed in Canada or in western Europe for several decades.

-By contrast, Trinidad and Tobago had high rates of death-penalty sentencing and executions prior to a 1993 court ruling, which barred the death penalty for inmates on death row longer than five years, thereby reducing the number of executions and death-penalty sentences.
+By contrast, Trinidad and Tobago had high rates of death-penalty sentencing and executions prior to a 1993 court ruling, which barred the death penalty for inmates on death row longer than five years.
 Though the courts continue to impose death sentences, none has been carried out in more than a decade.

-The researchers acknowledged that murders in the republic have risen dramatically since 2000—when executions ceased, even though death-penalty sentences have continued—but maintained this change says little about the impact of capital punishment as a deterrent to murder.
+The researchers acknowledge that murders in the republic have risen dramatically since 2000—when executions ceased, even though death-penalty sentences have continued—but maintain this change says little about the impact of capital punishment as a deterrent to murder.